zenml-io/mlstacks/docs/book/reference/debugging.md

 These are some known problems that might arise out of running `mlstacks`.
-Errors for mlstacks deployments are usually related to changes that you might have made independently the original recipes or they might also relate to network or permissions issues.
+Errors for mlstacks deployments are usually related to changes that you might have made independently of the original recipes or they might also relate to network or permissions issues.

-Usually the quickest way to start afresh is to run `zenml clean`, but note that this will also delete deployments that you might have made using `mlstacks`.
+Usually the quickest way to start afresh is to run `mlstacks clean`, but note that this will also delete deployments that you might have made using `mlstacks`.

 You can also try to debug the problem by running the terraform commands from